fmarotta/bioinfoconda/README.md

 ```

 If you are the system administrator (or if you have a great influence
-over him/her), you may as well put the environment variables in
+over him/her), you may as well put these instructions into
-*/etc/environment* and append the other instructions to
 */etc/skel/.bashrc*, so that the configuration will be available to all
 new users.